openstack-archive/infra-manual/doc/source/creators.rst

 :ref:`in-repo-zuul-jobs`.

-For adding jobs to your project's ``.zuul.yaml`` file, your very first change to merge needs to add this file and add jobs for both check and gate pipelines.
+For adding jobs to your project's ``.zuul.yaml`` file, your very first change to merge after the repository is created or imported needs to add this file and add jobs for both check and gate pipelines.
+The file should not pre-exist in the imported repository.
 A minimal file that runs no tests includes only the ``noop-jobs`` template:

 .. code-block:: yaml